atiquinnn/FHS-Zapisky/Old Norse Literature/Old Norse Literature.md

 - 3 poems with parallel plots
 - About what makes a great leader
 - Helgi and Valkyrie apparently reincarnated over and over
+	- Compiler says that reincarnation was in the ancient times but in their time he calls it a delusion